shunf4/Easy7-Zip-SF/README.md

-This is [Jame Hoo's Easy 7-Zip](http://www.e7z.org/) (Additional Ergonomic & Useful GUI Enhancements and Improvements) , rebased on [7-zip](https://7-zip.org)'s latest release [23.01](https://7-zip.org/a/7z2301-src.7z).
+This is [Jame Hoo's Easy 7-Zip](http://www.e7z.org/) (Additional Ergonomic & Useful GUI Enhancements and Improvements) , rebased on [7-zip](https://7-zip.org)'s newer release [23.01](https://7-zip.org/a/7z2301-src.7z).
 This is based on [glachancecmaisonneuve's previous effort of rebasing it on 19.00](https://github.com/glachancecmaisonneuve/Easy7-Zip), though some original features from James Hoo are missing.

 ### Download